Arithmetics of homogeneous spaces over $p$-adic function fields: Local-global principle and weak approximation

 \subsection{Examples}

-We discuss some corollaries to Theorem \ref{thmWA}.
-Recall that when $H$ is a $K$-group of type $\umult$, then $H'$ is a {\it complex of tori} fitting into the distinguished triangle \eqref{eqQTHTriangle}.
-If $H = F$ is finite abelian, then $H'$ is quasi-isomorphic to $F' = \iHom_K(F,\Qbb/\Zbb(2))$ (see Remark \ref{rmkFiniteCase}).
+Let us discuss some corollaries to Theorem \ref{thm:Weak}.
+As always, let $K$ be the function field of a smooth projective geometrically integral curve $\Omega$ over a $p$-adic field $k$.
+Recall that when $M$ is a $K$-group of multiplicative type, $M' = M \otimes^{\Lbb} \Zbb(1)$ is quasi-isomorphic to a {\em $2$-term complex of tori} fitting into the distinguished triangle \eqref{eq:MQT}.
+If $M = F$ is finite abelian, then $M'$ is quasi-isomorphic to $F' = \iHom_K(F,\Qbb/\Zbb(2))$ (see Remark \ref{rmk:FiniteCase}).
+In what follows, if $H$ is a $K$-group of type $\umult$, then $M$ denotes its part of multiplicative type.